-The Principal and Post Holder will coordinate the progress of the plan, encourage and accept feedback on its implementation.
+The post holder and staff will coordinate the progress of the plan, encourage and accept feedback on its implementation.
 The plan will be monitored and evaluated every two years by the staff, towards the end of the school year when we can reflect meaningfully on how well the PE programme has been taught and received in the school.